Skip to main content

 Why do I want to use an EQ?

-There are several reasons why you might want to use some EQ on your music, and they range from simple personal preference to more complex reasons such as format quality/characteristics and, perhaps most importantly, the effects that the devices and playback systems we use have on the music we listening to.
+There are several reasons why you might want to use some EQ on your music, and they range from simple personal preference to more complex reasons such as format quality/characteristics and, perhaps most importantly, the effects that the devices and playback systems we use have on the music we listen to.

 Let’s start with the most important: preference.
 Music is a personal endeavor and everyone likes what they like.
 But more specifically, because of the unique shapes of our ears, and even the hearing issues we may develop as we age, everyone hears music differently.
-Maybe you like a little extra treble (or have a harder time hearing it) or you prefer a heavier thump in the low-end — EQ gives you the freedom to tailor the sound to the way you like it.
+Maybe you like a little extra treble (or have a harder time hearing it), or you prefer a heavier thump in the low-end; EQ gives you the freedom to tailor the sound to the way you like it.

-Then there are the headphones, speakers, and other devices we use to listen to music.
-Electronics manufacturers have their own ideas about what a piece of gear should sound like, but EQ lets you have your say.
-Maybe you have a bass-heavy pair of headphones that you need to tone down a bit.
-Or maybe those vintage speakers you found sound a little muddy in the mid and high frequencies — EQ can clean some of that up and help them sing.
+Maybe you have a bass-heavy pair of headphones that you want to tone down a bit.
+Or maybe those vintage speakers you found sound a little overbearing in the midrange or forward in the high frequencies – EQ can often help to restore some balance there.

-The music you’re listening to also plays a factor.
+The music you’re listening to also plays a factor, of course.
 Not only do the natural sounds of the track respond uniquely to different EQ levels, but in the case of digital music, you may also need to cover imperfections introduced by certain file compression formats that can affect the overall audio quality.
 With these variables in play, an EQ serves an invaluable role for anyone serious about their jams.
 With it, you can pull out the distinctive shimmer of hi-hat cymbals otherwise drowned out by a dominant vocal track, or even help mellow out the narrator’s voice in an audiobook.

 What does an equalizer do?

-The graphical EQ — which is what we’re going to focus on for most of our walkthrough — looks like a graph (no kidding!) with frequencies on one axis and decibels (dB) on the other.
-From left to right, you’ll find “sliders” that allow you to adjust certain frequency bands up or down along the dB scale.
-Bass frequencies start on the left, with midrange frequencies in the middle, and treble on the far right (like a piano).
+The graphical EQ – which is what we’re going to focus on for most of our walkthrough – looks like a graph (no kidding!) with frequencies on one axis and decibels (dB) on the other.
+From left to right, you’ll find ‘sliders’ that allow you to adjust certain frequency bands up or down along the dB scale.
+Bass frequencies typically start on the left, with midrange frequencies in the middle, and treble on the far right (like a piano).

 If you’ve already got a firm grasp of what frequencies and decibels are, feel free to skip ahead to the “Playing with your EQ” section, or even our “Parametric EQ” examination (if you’re a heavy hitter).
 If not, the following little snippet of Acoustics 101 will probably come in handy.